-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Getty Images/Karen Haller / EyeEm

-They bought the three-story home, which sits on the edge of a state park, for $2.74 million in 2017, the Journal reported.
+They bought the three-story home on the edge of a state park for $2.74 million in 2017, The Journal reported.

-According to Forbes, Mike Bloomberg has a net worth of $63.7 billion, making him the wealthiest presidential candidate.
+According to Forbes, former Mayor Mike Bloomberg has a net worth of over $60 billion, making him the wealthiest presidential candidate.
 He owns at least 11 properties around the world.

 - source